erlingrj/iot-temp/report.md

 Amazon Web Services (AWS) is a brilliant cloud serivce by Amazon.
 With a few keystrokes you can boot up a linux machine on one of their worldwide servers, and host a webpage or a web service.
 With Amazon Lambda you can serve http requests without even running a web service.
 We have used EC2 to host our web server and DynamoDB for the databases.

 ### Programming languages
 All the components of the *local system*  is written with Python3.
-Python is very easy and well documented.
-It is becoming one of the most popular programming languages.
+Python is very easy and well documented objected-oriented interpreted programming language.
 It is superior to C and Java when it comes to the ease of which you can create packages(libraries) and share them with others.
 In Python it is extremely easy to test and explore APIs and datastructures.
-Just fire up the interactive shell and you can explore APIs, datastructures and packages without having to recompile and run.
-Python is an interpreted language and could only be used since we the *local system*  running on a full Operating System (Raspbian).
-If the *local system*  consisted of several small microcontrollers with less memory we would have used Rust.
+Just fire up the interactive shell and you can explore APIs, datastructures and packages without having to recompile and run again and again.
+Python is an interpreted language and could only be used since we the *local system*  running on a full Operating System (Raspbian) with the Python interpreter installed.
+To run Python "bare metal" is not common or effective.
+Python is inferior to f.x.
+C in terms of speed and size.
+But due to its simplicity we ended up with using Python for 80% of our code.

 For the *remote system* we use Python/Flask for the backend and Javascript, HTML and CSS for the frontend.